dariusf/fable/docs.md

 A `[TEXT](!FN)` link causes the function FN to be executed.

+Links currently are not part of history, and so are not replayed.

 ### Semantics

 A Fable story can be given a (denotational) semantics as a procedural program.